wasmerio/wasmer-pack/doc/README.md

 WIT Pack is a tool that integrates `wit-bindgen` with the WAPM ecosystem.

-Each library in a package has the option of declaring `*.wit` files containing functionality it imports and exports
+Each library in a package has the option of declaring `*.wit` files containing functionality it imports and exports.

 - A tool that integrates WIT Bindgen with WAPM
 - You can create a package that is associated with a `*.wit` file